meilisearch/meilisearch-js-plugins/README.md

 You may want to use this widget to display banners or recommendations returned by [Rules](https://www.algolia.com/doc/api-client/methods/rules/), and that match search parameters.

-No compatibility because MeiliSearch does not support [rules](https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/).
+No compatibility because MeiliSearch does not support Rules.

 ### ❌ QueryRuleContext

 [Query rule context references](https://www.algolia.com/doc/api-reference/widgets/query-rule-context/js/)

-The queryRuleContext widget lets you apply ruleContexts based on filters to trigger context-dependent Rules.
+The queryRuleContext widget lets you apply ruleContexts based on filters to trigger context-dependent [Rules](https://www.algolia.com/doc/api-client/methods/rules/).

-No compatibility because MeiliSearch does not support [rules](https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/).
+No compatibility because MeiliSearch does not support Rules.

 ### ❌ SortBy